MichaelJCole/evil_kittens/articles/2 High-Performance Node with Cluster API.md

 `Time taken for tests: 30.575 seconds` / `Concurrency Level: 10`

-So, even though the requests are taking longer to server (305 ms instead of 30.5), the 'mean, across all concurrent requests' is still 30.5).
+So, even though the requests are taking longer to server (305 ms instead of 30.5), the `mean, across all concurrent requests` is still 30.5).

 If that's confusing, it's because it is.
 There's a better way to measure this: